CenterBLC/N1904/docs/features/id.md

 The `id` is formatted as follows:

 ```
-The letter 'n' followed by a 11-digit unique id in the format
+The letter 'n' (node) followed by a 11-digit unique id in the format

     BBCCCVVVWWW
     BB          => zero-padded book, the first NT book (Matthew) starts at 40